-ELECTROLUX HOME PRODUCTS, INC, warrants to the original purchaser that each new Poulan® brand gasoline chain saw is free from defects in material and workmanship and agrees to repair or replace under this warranty any defective gasoline chain saw as follows from the original date of purchase.
+ELECTROLUX HOME PRODUCTS, INC. warrants to the original purchaser that each new Poulan ® brand gasoline chain saw is free from defects in material and workmanship and agrees to repair or replace under this warranty any defective gasoline chain saw as follows from the original date of purducing purposes.
+30 DAYS - Parts and Labor, if used for rental purposes

-1 YEAR - Parts and Labor, when used for Household purposes.
+1 YEAR - Parts and Labor, when used for

-60 DAYS - Parts and Labor, when used for Commercial, Professional, or Income Producing purposes.
-30 DAYS - Parts and Labor, if used for rental
+Household purposes.
+60 DAYS - Parts and Labor, when used for Commercial, Professional, or Income Pro-

-.
-This warranty is not transferable and does not cover damage or liability caused by improper handling, improper maintenance, or the use of accessories and/or attachments not specifically recommended by ELEC-TROLUX HOME PRODUCTS, INC., for this chain saw.
+This warranty is not transferable and does not cover damage or liability caused by improper handling, improper maintenance, or the use of accessories and/or attachments not specifically recommended by ELECTROLUX HOME PRODUCTS, INC., for this chain saw.
 Additionally, this warranty does not cover damage caused by improper handling, improper maintenance, or if the saw is altered in any way which in our judgement affects its condition or operation.
-This warranty does not cover tune-up, spark plugs, filters, starter ropes, starter springs, chain sharpening, bars, chains, and other parts which wear and require replacement with reasonable use during the warranty period.
+This warranty does not cover tune-up, spark plugs, filters starter ropes, starter springs, chain sharpening, bars, chains, and other parts which wear and require replacement with reasonable use during the warranty period.
 This warranty does not cover predelivery set-up, installation of guide bar and chain, and normal adjustments explained in the instruction manual such as carburetor adjustments and chain tension adjustments.
-This warranty does not cover transportation costs.
+This warranty does not cover transportation costs

-THIS WARRANTY GIVES YOU SPECIFIC LEGAL RIGHTS, AND YOU MAY HAVE OTHER RIGHTS WHICH VARY FROM STATE TO STATE
+THIS WARRANTY GIVES YOU SPECIFIC LEGAL RIGHTS, AND YOU MAY HAVE OTHER RIGHTS WHICH VARY FROM

+STATE TO STATE.
 NO CLAIMS FOR CONSEQUENTIAL OR OTHER DAMAGES WILL BE ALLOWED, AND THERE ARE NO OTHER EXPRESS WARRANTIES EXCEPT THOSE EX-PRESSLY STIPULATED HEREIN.

-SOME STATES DO NOT ALLOW LIMITA-TIONS ON HOW LONG AN IMPLIED WAR-RANTY LASTS OR THE EXCLUSION OR LIMITATIONS OF INCIDENTAL OR CON-SEQUENTIAL DAMAGES, SO THE ABOVE LIMITATIONS OR EXCLUSION MAY NOT APPLY TO YOU.
+SOME STATES DO NOT ALLOW LIMITA TIONS ON HOW LONG AN IMPLIED WAR-RANTY LASTS OR THE EXCLUSION OR LIMITATIONS OF INCIDENTAL OR CON-SEQUENTIAL DAMAGES, SO THE ABOVE LIMITATIONS OR EXCLUSION MAY NOT APPLY TO YOU.
+The policy of ELECTROLUX HOME PRO-

-The policy of ELECTROLUX HOME PRO-DUCTS, INC., is to continuously improve its products.
-The refore, ELECTROLUX HOME PRODUCTS, INC., reserves the right to change, modify, or discontinue models, designs, specifications, and accessories of all products at any time without notice or obligation to any purchaser
+DUCTS, INC., is to continuously improve its products.
+Therefore, ELECTROLUX HOME PRODUCTS, INC., reserves the right to change, modify, or discontinue models, designs, specifications, and accessories of all products at any time without notice or obligation to any purchaser